tandrewnichols/vim-rumrunner/README.md

 #### Functions

+These functions are primarily for internal use.
+You should prefer to use the commands and mappings unless you're trying to build some sort of integration that makes use of rumrunner.

 - `rum#add(num)` - Add a new entry to the MRU list.
 - `rum#remove(num)` - Remove an entry from the MRU list.
 - `rum#normalize(num)` - Format an entry for addition to (or removal from) the MRU list.